jenilkhatrani/jenilkhatrani/README.md

 ## Hi there 👋 I'Jenil

 Welcome to my GitHub profile!
-I'm a passionate Flutter Developer with a knack for building smooth, user-friendly, and efficient mobile applications.
+I'm a passionate Flutter Developer.
+Passionate Flutter developer and BCA student at Swarnim Startup and Innovation University.
+Crafting innovative and user-friendly mobile apps with a focus on design and functionality."

 ## About Me